Media Kit

 Jump to:

 Nathan Tavares is a writer from Boston, Massachusetts.
-He is the author of the novel A FRACTURED INFINITY, and his second novel, WELCOME TO FOREVER, comes out March 5, 2024 from Titan Books.
+He is the author of the novels A FRACTURED INFINITY, WELCOME TO FOREVER, and THE DISCO AT THE END OF THE WORLD (June 2026) from Titan Books.

 Nathan Tavares is a writer from Boston, Massachusetts.
 He grew up in the Portuguese-American community of southeastern Massachusetts and developed a love for fantastical stories at an early age.
-He is the author of the queer-focused scifis novel A FRACTURED INFINITY ("a very beautiful, tender portrait" - the New York Times), and WELCOME TO FOREVER, which was released by Titan Books in March 2024.
+He is the author of the queer-focused scifis novel A FRACTURED INFINITY ("a very beautiful, tender portrait" - the New York Times), WELCOME TO FOREVER, and THE DISCO AT THE END OF THE WORLD (June 2026) from Titan Books.

 Long Bio | to top navigation